codecaine-zz/python_std_examples/readme.md

 Python standard library code examples using AI

 This application generates code examples for Python's standard library modules using AI.
-It organizes the examples into markdown files categorized by the module's functionality.
+The code examples are generated using the qwen2.5-coder:3b model.

 ## How to Use